-Conference Forms and Timeline 2018
+Conference Forms and Timeline 2019

-DLA Conference Committee planning
+DLA Conference Committee planning 2019

-- Speaker Agreement Forms 2018 (contractual agreements with presenters/speakers) (due October 27).
+- Speaker Agreement Forms 2019 (contractual agreements with presenters/speakers) (due Friday October 19).
 Choose the Internal form for MD/DE presenters, and the External form for presenters who will join us from outside of Maryland and Delaware.

-- DLA Conference 2018 Speaker Publicity (Due Friday October 27) Fill out this form for every speaker/presenter.
+- DLA Conference 2018 Speaker Publicity (Due Friday October 26) Fill out this form for every speaker/presenter.
 Include speakers’ photos and bios, and a brief description of the program for the conference brochure, online and other ways to market the workshops and events!
 Please proofread!

-- AV and Equipment Form – due 12/22/17
+- AV and Equipment Form – due Friday December 21

-July-August: Finalize workshop ideas; Division, Group and Committee conference chairs, run these by the DLA Conference Committee Chair and Executive Director.
+July-August: Finalize workshop ideas; Division, Group and Committee conference chairs, run these by the DLA Conference Committee and Executive Director.